This post may contain affiliate links. Please read our disclosure policy.

 - Expandex modified tapioca starch – This is the chemically modified, not genetically modified, form of tapioca starch that plays a central role in our gluten free bread flour blend.
 Adding a touch of it to this recipe helps strengthen the dough, making it easier to shape raw (as it requires less liquid), and making a more stable gf pita.
 If you don't have Expandex or don't want to use it, you can replace it with more Better Batter, and increase the liquid by ⅓ as directed in the Recipe Notes below.

 - Baking powder – Since we aren't using any yeast in this bread, baking powder provides nearly all the rise.
-Make sure yours is fresh or your bread will be rock hard!
+Make sure yours is fresh.

 - Salt – Salt adds brightness and complexity to the pita.
 Bread without salt has no taste at all!